Did you know that eating cacti is beneficial for health?

 - 350 grams of tomato sauce

 The shovels are boiled in the water with garlic, onion, and salt.
-We drain them.
+Drain them.
 In each of the 6, place a slice of cheese, ham, and a little onion.
-We cover it with another shovel and fix them with toothpicks and wrap them with flour.
+Cover them with another shovel fix them with toothpicks and wrap them with flour.

 Drain them on kitchen paper.
-We serve it with tomato sauce on top.
+Serve it with tomato sauce on top.